MavenCode/KubeflowTraining/Day 2/KubeflowComponentsAndPipeline/Labs/1_creatingPipelineComponents/readme.md

       `docker push mavencodev/preprocess-component:v.0.2`

-Details on how each are created are in the the [jupyter notebook](https://github.com/MavenCode/KubeflowTraining/blob/master/Day%202/KubeflowComponentsAndPipeline/Labs/1_creatingPipelineComponents/Different%20ways%20to%20build%20a%20Kubeflow%20component%20.ipynb) and you can also following through with this video illutration.
+Details on how each are created are in the the [jupyter notebook](https://github.com/MavenCode/KubeflowTraining/blob/master/Day%202/KubeflowComponentsAndPipeline/Labs/1_creatingPipelineComponents/Different%20ways%20to%20build%20a%20Kubeflow%20component%20.ipynb) and you can also following through with this [video illustration]().